CPCAB Level 5 Dip. in Somatic-informed Trauma Therapy

 Reflective practice groups

-These will take place monthly during the online learning part of the course where you’ll be in smaller groups with an allocated tutor.
-This group session is where theory and practice will come together, where you’ll bring and discuss client material.
+These will take place on a regular basis where you’ll be in smaller groups with an allocated tutor.
+This group session is where theory and practice will come together.
+Sometimes there will be a topic to discuss (for assessment purposes) in relation to your client work and at other times you or a peer will present a client for whole group learning.

 To be in supervised client work working with a minimum of 2 clients a week.